tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - **Dynamic Relationships**
       - Allow players to build relationships with quest-giving characters, potentially influencing future quests based on trust or enmity.
     - **Unique Dialogues**
-      - Use distinctive speech patterns or languages for different cultures and races within the game to increase authenticity and immersion.
+      - Use distinctive speech patterns or languages for different cultures within the game to increase authenticity and immersion.

   - #### **Engaging Rewards and Incentives**
     Properly balancing the reward structure in quests keeps players invested: